 You may only add up to three citizenships, and five languages.
-If you can speak more than five languages, you may list down everything in the Summary field, or in the Skills & Expertise section.
+If you can speak more than five languages, you may list them in the Summary field, or in the Skills & Expertise section.

 - Please make sure that the countries for Citizenships and languages that you enter, are current.
 That is, you indeed have an existing citizenship with the country; and the language you've indicated, is something that you could comfortably use when working.

-- Currently, our Technical Support Team is working on the Snapshot section of the Devex profile.
-If the details on your Snapshot are inaccurate, you may hide this section instead.
-Just click on the tick box beside Show Snapshot, to temporarily hide this information.
+- Our Technical Support Team is currently working on the Experience Snapshot section of your Devex profile.
+If the details on your Experience Snapshot are inaccurate, you may hide this section instead.
+Just click on the tick box beside Show Snapshot to temporarily hide this information.

 3. Skills & Expertise

 The Skills & Expertise section is now your perfect opportunity to back up your Professional Summary.
 Here, you can either enumerate all skill sets and areas of expertise, or write them in a paragraph form.
-There are even available formatting buttons to use, to help with some keywords that you'd like to emphasize.
+There are even formatting buttons available to help with some keywords that you'd like to emphasize.

-(Note: Think of expertise as the specialization that you have in your sector.
-The skills, on the other hand, is the set of skills that you normally share with your peers in your profession. i.e. Skill: Urban Planning Expertise: Transportation Planning)
+Note: Think of expertise as the specialization that you have in your sector.
+The skills, on the other hand, is the set of skills that you normally share with your peers in your profession.
+E.g. Skill: Urban Planning; Expertise: Transportation Planning

 4. My Work (Employment History)

 The Education section of your Devex profile should also reflect the full list of universities that you've attended.
-In the event that your degree is not listed under the Degrees pull-down menu, just contact us so we could request its inclusion, to our developers.
+In the event that your degree is not listed under the Degrees pull-down menu, just contact us so we could request its inclusion.